 Over-styled, flashy hotels make your head spinning?
 If so, check out this list of 13 best minimalist hotels!
 You will find places around the world that will soothe your senses with simple design and satisfy even the most demanding taste for excellent detail.

 The Beaumont Hotel in London boasts a very unique hotel suite.
-Designed in 2014 by the artist Antony Gormley, the Gormley Suite is an outworldly looking bedroom consisting only of the dark wooden walls and a levitating bed.
-This one is something for real minimalism connoisseurs: the room is almost perfectly soundproof so you can expect an aural minimalism as well as the visual.
+Designed in 2014 by the artist Antony Gormley, the Gormley Suite is an out worldly looking bedroom consisting only of the dark wooden walls and a levitating bed.
+This one is something for real minimalism connoisseurs: the room is almost perfectly soundproof so you can expect aural minimalism as well as the visual.

 With rooms pushing the boundaries of traditional hotel art, Atelier Sul Mare is certainly not a place for everyone.
-You might find yourself staying in an all-aluminium room, a clay cave or a completely black bedroom, but whichever one it is, it will be quite an experience.
+You might find yourself staying in an all-aluminum room, a clay cave, or a completely black bedroom, but whichever one it is, it will be quite an experience.
 Each of the Art Rooms has been designed by a different artist and carries unique meanings and stories.

 Kirini Hotel Santorini is all whites and blues creating the ultimate seaside space.
 The hotel has been inspired by Cycladic architecture on the island and maintains an almost entirely white aesthetic.

-Made with stone, wood and bamboo, the Amanemu villas are all about tasteful minimalism and close connection to nature.
+Made with stone, wood, and bamboo, the Amanemu villas are all about tasteful minimalism and a close connection to nature.
 They combine ultra-modern style with influences from traditional village houses to create a relaxing space among nature.

-This 350 year old inn has been revamped to meet contemporary needs but it kept the traditional Japanese minimalist aesthetic.
-The main element in all of Fujiya Ginzan’s interiors is the skilful use of light and space to achieve harmony and tranquility.
+This 350-year-old inn has been revamped to meet contemporary needs but it kept the traditional Japanese minimalist aesthetic.
+The main element in all of Fujiya Ginzan’s interiors is the skillful use of light and space to achieve harmony and tranquility.
 The onsen (hot spring) baths are the highlight here with almost-transparent stained glass and delicate bamboo screens creating a healing soft light perfect for a bath session.

-Being self-sufficient for water and electricity, The New Monte Rosa Hut is an astonishing example of eco design.
-Apart from its sustainability, the minimalist glass and aluminium structure creates a unique sight in the mountain landscape.
-A minimalist design perfectly fitting the desolate snow desert surrounding it!
+Being self-sufficient for water and electricity, The New Monte Rosa Hut is an astonishing example of eco-design.
+Apart from its sustainability, the minimalist glass and aluminum structure creates a unique sight in the mountain landscape.
+The minimalist design perfectly fits the desolate snow desert surrounding it!